 Addressing the problem of food waste requires a holistic approach that takes into account households' attitudes to food waste, their motivation and barriers to food waste recycling as well as the regulatory and institutional framework governing food waste management in Mauritius.
 Policymakers should try to improve households' knowledge about food waste through educational campaigns.
 The authorities can provide different types of bins to households freely to facilitate the sorting out of waste and impose a fee for food waste generated beyond a certain limit or provide subsidies to them for handling food waste properly.

 The management of food waste is particularly challenging for small islands developing states because of their unique characteristics of smallness, limited resources and environmental vulnerability.
 Appropriate interventions to reduce household food waste require place-based and geographically sensitive analyses that take into account the specificities of local food and waste management systems and cultural norms with respect to food.
 However, there is not only a paucity of research on household food waste, but most studies have been carried out in nonisland economies.
 The study contributes to the limited research on household food waste in small islands.

-Nunkoo, R., Bhadain, M. and Baboo, S. (2021), "Household food waste: attitudes, barriers and motivations", British Food Journal, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/BFJ-03-2020-0195
+Nunkoo, R., Bhadain, M. and Baboo, S. (2021), "Household food waste: attitudes, barriers and motivations", British Food Journal, Vol. 123 No. 6, pp. 2016-2035. https://doi.org/10.1108/BFJ-03-2020-0195

 Emerald Publishing Limited